PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/Unreal Achievements.md

 ## Awarding An Achievement

-It's very simple to award an achievement to the Player using Unreal Engine SDK.
+It's very simple to award an Achievement to the player using Unreal Engine SDK.
 All you have to do is call the Event that grants the authenticated player the Achievement, just like you did in the Achievements tutorial:

 ![l](img/UR/1.png)